-Once a trader hits a losing streak, his/her pride can get in the way and he/she will do anything to recoup the losses.
-This can lead to revenge trading where he/she presses that he/she is correct and that the market is wrong.
+Once a trader hits a losing streak, their pride can get in the way and they will do anything to recoup the losses.
+This can lead to revenge trading where they press that they’re correct and that the market is wrong.
 Others also end up “betting the farm” as they try to win everything back with a homerun trade.

 But more often than not, these can lead to disastrous results.
 So what should you do to regain your trading mojo?